Hog Butcher for the World,

 Before You Go.
 Chicago weather can be unpredictable.
 This game being played in mid-November, cold weather can be expected.
 However, the arena is 3 miles inland from Lake Michigan, so the local wind, a.k.a.
 The Hawk (not named for the hockey team), which tends to produce "Bear Weather," won't be that much of a problem while you're right outside.

-The Chicago Tribune is predicting temperatures to be in the low 50s during daylight, and the high 40s at night.
-They're also predicting showers for Thursday.
-That won't present problems during the game, which will be indoors, but you won't be indoors the entire trip.
-The Chicago Sun-Times backs up its rivals' temperature predictions, but is more optimistic about the chance of rain.
+The Chicago Tribune is predicting temperatures to be in the low 40s during daylight, and the low 30s at night.
+They are not, however, predicting rain or snow.
+The Chicago Sun-Times backs up its rivals' temperature predictions.

 Wait until you cross into Illinois to change your clocks.
 Indiana used to be 1 of 2 States, Arizona being the other, where Daylight Savings Time was an issue; however, since 2006 -- 4 years after a West Wing episode lampooned this -- the State has used it throughout.
 Once you cross into Illinois, you'll be moving from Eastern to Central Daylight Time.

 Tickets.
-Like their co-tenants at the United Center, the Bulls, the Blackhawks lead their league in per-game attendance: 21,769.
-And, as I said, they're the defending Champions.
-The Hawks are the toughest ticket in town.
+Like their co-tenants at the United Center, the Bulls, the Blackhawks led their league in per-game attendance last season: 21,826.
+Even now that the Cubs have finally won a World Series, the Hawks are the toughest ticket in town.
 Which, as you might guess, makes them expensive, more expensive than Bulls tickets.
 (Think of how silly that would have sounded in 1998, or even in 2009.)

 I would, however, recommend avoiding Sections 321 to 330 in the upper deck, behind the west goal, because that's the Blackhawk equivalent of the 400 level, the old "Blue Seats," at Madison Square Garden.